 Harvard Business School Application Deadlines

-Before we dive into the essay, one note on Harvard Business School’s admissions deadlines: The school hasn’t yet released its full calendar of deadlines for 2014-2015, but they did announce their Round 1 deadline — September 9, 2014.
-That’s one week earlier than last year, which was already the earliest the school had ever made its Round 1 deadline.
+Is that Round 1 deadline seems awfully early to you, it’s because it is.
+It is one week earlier than last year, which was already the earliest the school had ever made its Round 1 deadline.
 To give you an idea of how much this deadline has crept up over the years, back in 2008 HBS’s Round 1 deadline came on October 15!
+Also, note that HBS moved its Round 2 deadline back by one day, from January 5 to January 6, to make things slightly easier for everyone coming back from the holidays.

 Now, here’s that optional essay, followed by our comments in italics: